 What Do I Do When My House Floods?

 Dealing with the aftermath of a house flood is always difficult.
 It is an emotionally difficult time for everyone – both landlord and tenant.
 Damage from flooding only gets worse as time goes on, thus it is important to act quickly!
-As an owner of a rental property, there are several things you should know and understand about your responsibility as you begin the recovery process.
+As an owner of a rental property there are several things you should know and understand about your responsibility as you begin the recovery process.
 The most important fact is, home flood coverage is typically NOT included in a property policy.
-Flood coverage can be purchased.
-However, it requires a separate policy.
-Most times, the flood policy requires a 30 day waiting period before it takes effect.
+Flood coverage can be purchased, but it requires a separate policy and most times the flood policy requires a 30 day waiting period before it takes effect.

 Most landlords are not responsible for insuring their tenants.
 However, a landlord could be responsible for covering replacement of items if they are responsible for the damage.
 But in most cases, your tenants should have their own renter’s insurance policy to cover their belongings.
 Renters insurance is generally fairly cheap and something all landlord’s should recommend their tenants own.

-10 Things to Know as a Landlord When Your House Floods Click To Tweet
+[bctt tweet=”10 Things to Know as a Landlord When Your House Floods”]

 Tenant and Renter Insurance Information

 This is a broad-level overview of the things to know about being a landlord when your house floods.
 Every situation will have its own nuances.
-When in doubt when your house floods, go to your attorney, accountant, or insurance agent and get the guidance you need.
+When in doubt, go to your attorney, accountant, or insurance agent and get the guidance you need.

 Here are some additional links that provide some good information: